Rajiv Rishyakaran: Ministry of Energy, Science and Technology, Environment, and Climate Change

 After Pakatan Harapan's unprecedented triumph over Barisan Nasional in 2018, Yeo Bee Yin was appointed the Minister for Energy, Science and Technology, Environment, and Climate Change (MESTECC).
 Yeo subsequently appointed Rajiv as her Special Functions Officer, where he not only assisted in key ministerial processes but was also appointed into the board of the Sustainable Energy Development Authority, where he advocated for the widespread use of solar energy in the country.

 Focus areas

 Rajiv is DAP Socialist Youth's (DAPSY) National Assistant Secretary of Publicity and was co-opted as DAP Selangor state committee member in 2013 and 2015.
 In the Selangor state assembly, Rajiv is a member of the Select Committees (Jawatankuasa Pilihan) on Local Government and Water Resources Management.

 Rajiv's areas of interest are town planning, affordable housing and improving public transportation.
 Along with other state assembly representatives, he consistently called for a holistic "traffic masterplan" and believes that funds allocated for transportation will be better spent on extending the reach & connectivity of public transportation rather than building more highways.
 He is vocal about the need to replace ageing infrastructure.

+He is widely considered as the "GOAT" in Selangor State Assembly.